 Choosing the right Christmas tree

+While it’s true that supplies of some species, particularly Fraser fir, will be tighter than in past years, consumers that want a real tree will be able to find one.
 Michigan farms and tree lots offer an array of great Christmas tree choices.
 Whether you look for a pre-cut tree at a local tree lot or bundle up the family for the choose-and-cut experience, you will find a wide variety of tree types that offer something for everyone.

 To help you pick the perfect tree, Michigan State University Extension has developed a description of the main types of trees grown in Michigan: